moleculerjs/moleculer/docs/MIGRATION_GUIDE_0.13.md

 }
 ```

+**Steps:**
-If you uses `broker.sendPing` in your project, rename it to `broker.ping` and handle the returned `Promise`.
+1. If you uses `broker.sendPing` in your project, rename it to `broker.ping` and handle the returned `Promise`.

 ## 12. Cacher key generation logic has been changed
 The cacher key generation has been changed.
 If you uses Redis cacher, the old <=0.12 cacher won't find the new 0.13 cache entries.

 ## 13. Moleculer errors signature has been changed
 Some Moleculer Error class constructor signature has been changed.

+**Steps:**
-If you create Moleculer errors in your projects, please check the constructor signature of these errors.
+1. If you create Moleculer errors in your projects, please check the constructor signature of these errors.

 ## 13 + 1.
 Migrate your middleware to Middleware v2 (optional)
-> It's not a breaking change, because old middleware works with Moleculer v0.13, but it's recommended to do.
+> It's not a breaking change because old middleware works with Moleculer v0.13, but it's recommended to do.

-The new middleware is an Object with hooks instead of a simple Function.
+The new middleware is an `Object` with hooks instead of a simple `Function`.

-**Legacy middleware**
+**Legacy old middleware**

 ```js
 const broker = new ServiceBroker({